 - Career & wealth, including entrepreneurship, investing, and financial management

-- Mission & purpose- what I want to leave behind when I'm gone, and what experience I want to have had.
+- Mission & purpose- what I want to leave behind when I'm gone, and what experiences I want to have had

 If you are missing an important category, you’ll feel it, as a constant, grating emotional stress.
 That stress will consume a huge amount of your emotional energy, and will ultimately burn you out.

-Life feels wrong, when something important is missing.
+Life feels wrong, and full of stress when something important is missing.

 Who are you, really?